arjith/magentic-ui/docs/planned_features.md

 - Search Docker documentation for `Container.attrs["NetworkSettings"]["Ports"]`
   examples if mapping extraction fails.

-## 2. Memory Based Plan Suggestions
+## 2. Memory-Based Plan Suggestions
 Leverage the existing `MemoryControllerProvider` to surface relevant plans when creating new sessions.